Build your workers

 As you will be launching a cloud deployment, you need to build out the code executables which will be run by SpatialOS servers - these are called workers.

-1. First, make sure burst compilation is disabled; from your Unity Editor menu, select Jobs and in the drop-down menu, make sure Enable Burst Compilation is unchecked.
-(If it is checked, select it to remove the check mark and disable it.)
+First, make sure Burst compilation is disabled.
+From your Unity Editor Jobs menu, make sure Enable Burst Compilation is unchecked.

 The SpatialOS menu in the Unity Editor

 Building workers for the first time may take a while (about 10 minutes).
 Why not make yourself a cup of tea or check out our Youtube channel while you wait?

 NOTE: You may get a number of warnings displayed in your Unity Editor Console window.
 You can ignore the warnings at this stage.